 They drove the American-engined car into fourth place behind two French 4.5 litre Talbot-Lagos and a 5.4 litre Cadillac-powered Allard.
 In 1951 Hamilton acquired a 4.5 litre Talbot-Lago Grand Prix car and he and Tony Rolt drove the modified Nash-Healey at Le Mans to sixth place.
 Peter Whitehead and Peter Walker drove the works-entered Jaguar C-type to win.

 Meanwhile, Hamilton had bought a new Jaguar XK120 roadster which he drove to third place at the Daily Express one-hour production car event at Silverstone in 1951.
-Stirling Moss and Charles Dodson took first place with a works-prepared XK120.
+Stirling Moss took first place with a works-prepared XK120 and Charles Dodson second in another XK120.
+Out of the 29 cars entered, 11 were Jaguar XK120s and 7 of the top 10 were XK120s.
 That year, Hamilton and Rolt finished sixth at Le Mans in a Nash-Healey Coupé.

 He also became the first private owner of a C-type (XKC004) registered MDU 214, which he took to the Isle of Man to compete in the British Empire Trophy race.
 He was in second place when a bracket in the rear suspension broke forcing him to retire.